President Joko Widodo emphasizes importance of national strengthening - ExBulletin

 President Joko Widodo explained that the Youth Pledge reiterates the importance of the word Satu; A homeland, a nation and a language, Indonesia.
 This is the key word for achieving the unity and integrity of nation and state.
 Although there are over 270 million inhabitants, all of them remain a unit.
 There are individuals with all their freedoms, but there are also common interests with all their consensus and their consequences.

 “The commitment to individual freedom is guaranteed by the constitution.
-But being incorporated Indonesia, being a nation of united strength, is the main condition for winning global competition.
+But being Indonesia Incorporated, being a nation of united strength, is the main requirement for winning global competition.
 Because the current global economic landscape is full of disruption and competition.
-After Revolution 4.0, over the past two years, the disruption has been accentuated by the presence of the Covid-19 pandemic, which also teaches our position as social beings.
-Creatures that cannot survive on their own.
-Can only be saved if all are saved.
+After Revolution 4.0, over the past two years, the disruption has been accentuated by the presence of the Covid-19 pandemic, which also tells us about our position as social beings.
+A creature that cannot survive on its own.
+It can only be backed up if all are backed up.
 The solution to get out of the pandemic is not an individual solution, but a collective solution.
-The pandemic also teaches morals and ethics on the balance of individual freedom and social stability as well as common interests, ”said President Joko Widodo.
+The pandemic also teaches morality and ethics on the balance between individual freedom and social stability as well as common interests, ”said President Joko Widodo.

 Bamsoet, who is the president of the 20th DPR RI, explained that the National Congress was held to collectively raise awareness of fundamental issues of national life and the state.
 In addition to mobilizing intellectual responsibility to bring ideas to social transformation efforts.